yads/jugglingdb-azure-tablestorage/README.md

 To specify your own host, pass in the `host` parameter in the settings

     mySchema = new Schema('azure-tablestorage-jugglingdb', {accountName:.., accountKey:..., host:...});

+## Limitations
+* Azure Table Storage only supports String id properties
+* Some querying features are not supported, notably skip and order by

 ## License